zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    This field is not required if you make use of the :doc:`PayPal Express Checkout button </orders/paypal-express-checkout-button>`

-   Please refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.
+   Refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.

    .. parameter:: organizationName
       :type: string